Ethiopian Airlines Flight 302: Preliminary report

-On 4 April 2019, the ECAA released the preliminary report on the crash.
-The preliminary report does not specifically mention MCAS but rather states "approximately five seconds after the end of the ANU (aircraft nose up) stabilizer motion, a third instance of AND (aircraft nose down) automatic trim command occurred without any corresponding motion of the stabilizer, which is consistent with the stabilizer trim cutout switches being in the "cutout" position".
+On 4 April 2019, the ECAA released the preliminary report.
+The preliminary report does not specifically mention the MCAS, but rather states "approximately five seconds after the end of the ANU (aircraft nose up) stabilizer motion, a third instance of AND (aircraft nose down) automatic trim command occurred without any corresponding motion of the stabilizer, which is consistent with the stabilizer trim cutout switches being in the "cutout" position".

 Approximately one minute into the flight, an airspeed of 238 kn was selected.
 About 12 seconds later, the autopilot disengaged.
 The preliminary report asserts that the thrust remained at takeoff setting (94% N1) and the throttles did not move for the entire flight.
 In the next 30 seconds the stabilizer trim moved 4.2 degrees nose down, from 4.6 to 0.4 units.
-In the next 10 seconds the trim moved back up to 2.3 units as a result of pilot input and the pilots agreed on and executed the stabilizer trim cut-out procedure, cutting power to the trim motor operated by MCAS.
+In the next 10 seconds, the trim moved back up to 2.3 units as a result of pilot input.
+The pilots agreed on executing the stabilizer trim cut-out procedure, cutting power to the trim motor operated by the MCAS.

 Interim report

-On 9 March 2020, the ECAA released an interim report on the crash.
+On 9 March 2020, the ECAA released an interim report.
 This report stated that the left and right angle of attack (AOA) values deviated by 59°.
 The AOA disagree message did not appear.
 The left minimum operating speed and left stick shaker speed was computed to be greater than the maximum operating speed without any invalidity detection.
 The pitch Flight Director bars disappeared then reappeared with left and right displaying different guidance.
-The left stick shaker activated.
-The nose-down trim (MCAS) triggered four times.
+The left stick shaker then activated.
+The nose-down trim was triggered by the MCAS four times.
 The right over-speed clacker activated.
-On the third MCAS trigger there was no corresponding motion of the stabilizer, which is consistent with the stabilizer trim cutout switches being in the "cutout" position at that moment.
-The MCAS design relied on single AOA sensor inputs making it vulnerable to undesired activation.
+On the third MCAS trigger, there was no corresponding motion of the stabilizer, which is consistent with the stabilizer trim cutout switches being in the "cutout" position at that moment.
+The MCAS design relied on a single AOA sensor inputs making it vulnerable to undesired activation and unreliable data.
 The difference training from B737NG to B737 MAX was inadequate.